The Beatles in India

 In February 1968, the English rock band the Beatles travelled to Rishikesh in northern India to take part in a Transcendental Meditation (TM) training course at the ashram of Maharishi Mahesh Yogi.
 The visit followed the Beatles' denunciation of drugs in favour of TM and received widespread media attention.
-The band's interest in the Maharishi's teachings was led by George Harrison's commitment, and it changed Western attitudes about Indian spirituality and encouraged the study of TM.
-The visit was also the most productive period for the Beatles' songwriting.
+The band's interest in the Maharishi's teachings was led by George Harrison's commitment.
+The visit influenced Western attitudes about Indian spirituality and encouraged the study of TM.
+It was also the most productive period for the Beatles' songwriting.

 The Beatles had intended to join the Maharishi in India soon after attending his seminar in Bangor, Wales in late August 1967.
 Their attendance was cut short by the death of their manager Brian Epstein, after which they committed to making the television film Magical Mystery Tour.
 Harrison and John Lennon were convinced of the merits of TM and became spokesmen for the Maharishi's Spiritual Regeneration Movement, as he gained international prominence as the guru to the Beatles.
 The band members arrived in India in mid-February 1968, along with their wives, girlfriends, assistants, and numerous reporters.
 They joined a group of 60 training to be TM teachers; among the other celebrity meditators were musicians Donovan, Mike Love and Paul Horn, and actress Mia Farrow.
 While there, Lennon, Paul McCartney and Harrison wrote many songs, and Ringo Starr finished writing his first.
 Eighteen were recorded for The Beatles ("the White Album"), two others appeared on the Abbey Road album, and others were used for various solo projects.

 The retreat and the discipline required for meditation were met with varying degrees of commitment from the individual Beatles.
 Starr left on 1 March, after ten days; McCartney left later in March to attend to business concerns.
 Harrison and Lennon departed abruptly on 12 April following rumours of the Maharishi's inappropriate behaviour towards Farrow and another of his female students.
 The divisive influence of the Beatles' Greek friend Alexis Mardas, financial disagreements, and suspicions that their teacher was taking advantage of the band's fame have also been cited by biographers and witnesses.

 The Beatles' denunciation of the Maharishi was detrimental to his reputation in the West, while their return from Rishikesh exposed differences that anticipated the group's break-up in 1970.
-Harrison later apologised for the way that he and Lennon treated the Maharishi; like many of the students at the ashram, he acknowledged that allegations concerning the Maharishi's inappropriate behaviour were untrue.
+Harrison later apologised for the way that he and Lennon had treated the Maharishi; like many of the students at the ashram, he acknowledged that allegations concerning the Maharishi's inappropriate behaviour were untrue.
 Harrison gave a benefit concert in 1992 for the Maharishi-associated Natural Law Party.
 In 2009, McCartney and Starr performed at a benefit concert for the David Lynch Foundation, which raises funds for teaching TM to at-risk students.
 As a result of continued interest in the Beatles' 1968 retreat, the abandoned ashram was opened to the public in 2015 and has since been renamed Beatles Ashram.